-Physical, Occupational and Speech therapy services claims are being reviewed by NIA peer consultants to determine whether the services met/meet Coordinated Care’s policy criteria for medically necessary and medically appropriate care.
+Physical, Occupational and Speech therapy services claims received on or prior to December 31, 2019 are being reviewed by NIA peer consultants to determine whether the services met/meet Coordinated Care's policy criteria for medically necessary and medically appropriate care.
 These determinations are based on a review of the objective, contemporaneous, clearly documented clinical records.
 These reviews helps to determine whether such services are medically necessary and otherwise eligible for coverage.

 Claims should continue to be submitted to Coordinated Care for adjudication.
 All therapy claims must contain the appropriate modifier when submitted to the health plan in order to ensure appropriate adjudication.
 Failure to include a specialty modifier (GN, GO, GP), may result in the inability to process your claim.
 Medical necessity denials can be appealed through NIA.
-All other claims appeals are processed through the health plan.
+All other claims appeals are processed through Coordinated Care.

-NIA may request clinical documentation to support the medical necessity and appropriateness of the care.
+NIA may request clinical documentation on claims received up to until December 31, 2019 to support the medical necessity and appropriateness of the care.
 NIA will notify you if records are needed.
 If records are necessary, it is important you know that Coordinated Care cannot adjudicate your claims until the necessary information is received.
 If the documentation received fails to establish that care is/was medically necessary Coordinated Care may deny payment for services and future related therapy services thereafter.
 If requested records are not received, claims will be denied due to lack of information.

-You will be able to upload requested records on the NIA website www.RadMD.com or through the NIA fax number at 1-800-784-6864.
+You will be able to upload requested records on the NIA website or through the NIA fax number, 1-800-784-6864.
 Medical necessity reviews are based on clinical guidelines which are available on the NIA website.